Identify, qualify for, and maximize allowable credits.

 Many businesses overlook a tax incentive for R&D activities at the state, federal, and global level.
 The tax law is complex and sometimes applies to varying aspects of a business not traditionally thought of as pure R&D activities.

 Normally, when companies think of R&D, the focus is on the development of new, cutting-edge products or design standards for an industry.
 While these highly technical activities generally qualify for the research credit, many of the day-to-day activities of companies may qualify as well such as improvements made to products or business operations.

 For income tax purposes, the definition of a qualified activity for the R&D Tax Credit (also referred to as the Research & Experimentation Credit or Research Credit) includes new or improved products, processes, techniques, formulas, patents, and software applications.

-Wipfli's Research and Development Tax Credit team helps companies recognize tax savings opportunities available from the R&D tax credit to lower tax liability and, therefore, increase cash flow available for other needs.
+Wipfli's national Research and Development Tax Credit team helps companies recognize tax savings opportunities available from the R&D tax credit to lower tax liability and, therefore, increase cash flow available for other needs.